wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - A way of getting info about commands is: `help <command>` -
-- If you put any character just after the name of a variable, the shell will believe that is part of the name and will do noti
+- If you put any character just after the name of a variable, the shell will believe that is part of the name and will do nothing but prints a space
+-